-Interestingly, when generating a Youtube embed code it does have a checkbox to ‘Enable privacy-enhanced mode’, which promises “not to store information about visitors on your website [ie. with cookies] unless they play the video”.
-Which is great news, unless you want to watch the video.
+Interestingly, when you generate a YouTube embed code it does have a checkbox to ‘Enable privacy-enhanced mode’, which promises “not to store information about visitors on your website [i.e. with cookies] unless they play the video”.
+Which is great news, unless they want to watch the video.

 Recommendation: Host your own videos and add them directly to your page without an embed code.
 Or simply link out to the YouTube video from your website.